A Sound Sleeper: Library of Congress paper print

 No original projectable prints or original stills of A Sound Sleeper are preserved in any major motion-picture archive, including the Library of Congress, the UCLA Film Archives, in the collection of moving images at the Museum of Modern Art, the George Eastman Museum, or in any European film repositories.
 No film copy is also known to exist in any smaller public repositories or in private collections.
 This early Griffith production is therefore currently classified as lost.
 All of the original master negatives and prints were likely destroyed over time in various ways.
 Some copies may have been deliberately or inadvertently discarded; others, improperly stored or consumed in fires; while other copies, probably the vast majority, were ruined as the highly unstable nitrocellulose film stock on which this comedy was recorded steadily disintegrated.

-The Library of Congress (LC) does, though, hold an 81-foot roll of paper images printed frame—by-frame directly from the film's original 35mm master negative.
-While the LC's paper print record is not projectable, such paper copies can be transferred onto modern safety film stock for screening.
-In fact, during the 1950s and early 1960s, Kemp R. Niver and other LC staff restored more than 3,000 early films from the library's paper-print collection.
+The Library of Congress (LOC) does, though, hold an 81-foot roll of paper images printed frame—by-frame directly from the film's original 35mm master negative.
+While the library's paper print record is not projectable, such paper copies can be transferred onto modern safety film stock for screening.
+In fact, during the 1950s and early 1960s, Kemp R. Niver and other LOC staff restored more than 3,000 early films from the library's paper-print collection.
 The UCLA Film and Television Archive, for example, has in its collection such a reproduction, but not one of A Sound Sleeper.
 Instead, it is a copy of the first film directed by D. W. Griffith, the short Adventures of Dollie.
-That projectable reproduction was created from a copy of the LC's paper print of that 1908 film.
+That projectable reproduction was created from a copy of the LOC's paper print of that 1908 film.
 Currently, no such transfer to film has been done for A Sound Sleeper.